How to Hire for Culture Fit, and Why It Matters

 Surprisingly, they found that these companies didn’t share any common, distinctive cultural attributes.
 However, they all placed tremendous value on hiring, developing, and managing employees based on clear cultural principles and beliefs.
-Each knew what culture they wanted to have and sought to hire for culture fit.
+Each knew what culture they wanted to have, aligned their organization accordingly, and sought to hire for culture fit.

 Walt Disney, for example, created an entire language to reinforce his company’s ideology.
-Disneyland employees are “cast members;” customers are “guests;” jobs are “parts” in a “performance.”
-Disney required that all new employees go through a Disney Traditions orientation course, in which they learned the company’s business is “to make people happy.”
+Disneyland employees are “cast members,” customers are “guests,” and jobs are “parts” in a “performance.”
+Disney required that all new employees go through a Disney Traditions orientation course, in which they learned the company’s core mission is “to make people happy.”

 The main relationships between culture and recruiting are associated with employee attraction, selection, and retention.
 From an attraction standpoint, culture is primarily about the brand image a company projects.